Hannaseyes/Blog/plugins/backwpup/readme.txt

 * Multi-site support only as network admin
 * Pro version and support available - [BackWPup Pro](https://backwpup.com)
 * NEW - PRO: Restore your backups with only a few clicks from your WordPress backend.
 Also available as Standalone App.
+* NEW - PRO: Encrypt backup archives and restore from encrypted backups.

 In case you need to comply with the new GDPR regulation, check out our post [BacKWPup, Backups and GDPR](https://backwpup.com/docs/backwpup-backups-and-gdpr/).